-Most parents-to-be don’t realize that they can change care providers even late in pregnancy.
-Whatever your reason, remember that it is common to change providers and that it doesn’t need to be complicated.
+Whatever your reason for switching – or even just exploring – remember that it is common to change providers and that it doesn’t need to be complicated.
 You deserve to feel respected, informed, and supported in your choices.

 Below are some helpful tips if you are interested in changing your prenatal care provider.

 It can feel a bit sticky to tell your provider you’re considering someone else.
+You get to chose between leaving quietly or openly telling your provider.
 If you want to avoid the awkwardness, you can request your records and cancel appointments through a patient portal, call the front desk, or have your new provider request them on your behalf.
-You should also feel comfortable telling the provider you are switching.
+If you feel comfortable telling the provider you are switching, go for it.
 Providers understand that this is common and may be interested in understanding your reasons so they can improve their care in the future.
+Don’t stress about “feeling bad” for your provider – switching is very common and providers want their clients to feel comfortable.

 Transferring to a new practice earlier in your pregnancy is best, but most practices will accept transferring clients well into the third trimester.
 Don’t be afraid to switch even if you are farther along, especially if you’re seeking a different birth experience.

-Your new care provider shouldn’t need to perform the same physical exam that you had at the start of your prenatal care.
-Ask your new provider to review notes from the exam you already had, as well as any lab or ultrasound reports.
+Your new care provider shouldn’t need to perform the same physical exam that you had at the start of your prenatal care, or repeat labs and ultrasounds.
+Ask your new provider to review notes from earlier in your prenatal care.
 Keep in mind though that your new group may recommend additional testing, or may want to repeat parts of the physical exam if there are any medical concerns.

 If you’re changing practices because your insurance is changing, you’ll usually have to meet the deductible for your new plan before your insurance kicks in.
 This could mean that your total out-of-pocket cost goes up, but towards the end of the year, it’ll even out when all those pediatrician visits are covered.